Amin7775/Discy-Alternative-Product-Information-System-with-react-express-client/README.md

 ### About Discy

-Discy is an 'Alternative Product Information System' focused website .
 Discy is an alternative product management system .
 It focuses on suggesting alternative products based on queries .
 Here users can add/update/delete their queries about any product .
 Others can view these queries and suggest alternative products.

 ### Technologies Used :